Planned Parenthood challenges Wisconsin abortion laws

 The lawsuit filed in federal court in Madison targets restrictions enacted by the Republican Legislature under former Gov. Scott Walker.
 The lawsuit comes 10 days after Walker left office, replaced by Democratic Gov. Tony Evers.

-Planned Parenthood wants to repeal laws that doctors only perform abortions; women seeking medicine that causes abortions to see the same doctor on two separate visits; and doctors be physically present when dispending abortion-causing drugs.
+Planned Parenthood wants to repeal laws requiring that only doctors perform abortions; women seeking medicine that causes abortions see the same doctor on two separate visits; and doctors be physically present when dispensing abortion-causing drugs.

 The requirements do not enhance the health and safety of patients but rather unconstitutionally limit access to abortions in Wisconsin, argued the lawsuit filed by attorney Lester Pines for Planned Parenthood, its employees and patients.